hanoii/binance-futures/README.md

 - You made a mistake in the payload message and/or the URL and it failed.
 - There was a network issue between TrandingView and Heroku and it failed.
 - The IP you got on your dyno (heroku instance) might have been previously gone over Binance [limits](https://www.binance.com/en/support/faq/360004492232).
 It's **VERY, VERY** unlikely, but noting it.
-- Make sure to remove the alert, because the webhook will continue to close the symbol if you open it again.
+- Make sure to remove the alert, because a every webhook received will close the symbol if you open it again.

 ## Setting it up